-- Aftercare students must be picked up by 6 p.m. via Door 2 at the front of the school on 17th Avenue. - Show your dismissal card and enter your child's dismissal number into the iPad near Door 2.
+- Aftercare students must be picked up by 6 p.m. via Door 2 at the front of the school on 17th Avenue - Show your dismissal card to the staff working at Door 2.
 You may be asked to show a legal ID. - If your child is registered for Aftercare but you arrive for pickup before 3:45 p.m., you still will be billed for Aftercare.
 Contact the Aftercare and Enrichment Coordinator when you arrive.